craigsapp/neume-sampler/about/index.md

 <a target="_blank" href="https://cesem.fcsh.unl.pt/en/pessoa/manuel-pedro-ferreira-en">Manuel Pedro Ferreira<a/> at the
 <a target="_blank" href="">Centro de estudios de sociologia e estética musical</a> (CESEM) in Lisbon, Portugal.

-There are three steps to create the website which are outlined below.
+There are three steps to build the website which are outlined below.
 These steps are covered in more detail in the slides of a
 <a target="_blank" href="https://bit.ly/iiif-neume-workshop-202307">workshop</a> held 19 & 20 July 2023
 at <a target="_blank" href="https://sites.google.com/view/lostandfoundcolloquium/home?authuser=0">Lost &amp; Found: Traces of Early Music: An International Colloquium on Fragmentology</a> in Cascais, Portugal.